 Star Wars, Jedi Acadmy by Jeffrey Brown

 Roan has always dreamed of being a pilot just like his dad and brother, but his plans change when he is selected to go to the Jedi Academy.
 He is worried about going to a new school, and disappointed that he did not get to go where he wanted, yet this could be an amazing opportunity.
 When he arrives, Master Yoda talks funny, Roan cannot levitate anything, and the other students have been training to be Jedis since they were very young.
 He may just cut his leg off with a light saber before he ever becomes a Jedi.
+Great story with a lot of friendship and new kid themes, and the added bonus of Star Wars!

 One for the Murphys by Lynda Mullaly Hunt